-An appropriate system of internal controls is not present to make a determination that financial statements and the related disclosures are fairly stated in compliance with accounting principles generally accepted in the United States of America.
-However, the entity is aware of the deficiency and addresses it by reviewing and approving the completed statements prior to distribution to the end users.
+The Unit is unable to prepare full disclosure financial statements without assistance from the auditor.
+An appropriate system of internal controls is not present to make a determination that the general ledger accounts are properly adjusted in compliance with accounting principles generally accepted in the United States of America prior to the audit.